cwmcfeely/cwmcfeely/README.md

 # Welcome to Conor's GitHub Profile 👋

 ## About Me
 Hello there!
 I'm Conor, aspiring software engineer passionate about crafting solutions and building robust software.
-My journey in the world of coding began solving problems in Python in a Finance role before going back to college to study Computer Science.
+My journey in the world of coding began solving problems in Python in a Finance role before going back to college to study Software Development and Computer Science.

 ## 🚀 Skills
 Languages: I'm proficient in Python and Java with a focus on Python.